 The Xiaomi Mi Band 5, released in 2020, was no different.
-It’s is only a small step up from the Mi Band 4, and really only offers a handful of new features over its predecessors.
+It’s only a small step up from the Mi Band 4 and only offers a handful of new features over its predecessors.
 Are those small changes enough to let it compete in the big leagues?
 Is it still worth it now that the Mi Band 6 is available?
-And how does it compare to closer competition such as the Fitbit Inspire series?
+And how does it compare to closer competition such as the Fitbit Inspire 2 series?
 Read our Xiaomi Mi Band 5 review to learn more.

 Xiaomi Mi Band 5: What’s new?

 The Xiaomi Mi Band 5 (aka the Xiaomi Mi Smart Band 5 in some regions) is Xiaomi’s latest affordable fitness tracker.
 It’s a slight improvement over 2019’s Xiaomi Mi Band 4, with a somewhat upgraded design and a few new health features to keep you motivated.

-The Mi Band 5 and Mi Band 4 look very similar, though the new fitness tracker is actually slightly larger.
+The Mi Band 5 and Mi Band 4 look similar, though the new fitness tracker is slightly larger.
 It has a 20% larger AMOLED display at 1.1 inches and supports 100% of the P3 color gamut.
 The display is fine.
 It can get pretty bright outdoors in direct sunlight.
 There’s no ambient light sensor, so you might find yourself adjusting brightness more than you’d like.

-The Mi Band 5’s larger size unfortunately means you won’t be able to use your older Mi Band 4 or 3 bands with the new device.
+Unfortunately, the Mi Band 5’s larger size means you won’t be able to use your older Mi Band 4 or 3 bands with the new device.
 There are lots of third-party options available on Amazon if you want to add a splash of color to your wrist.